Uranium is an important commodity in the energy sector. Here the Investing News Network looks at the top five uranium countries by reserves.

 Uranium resources: 448,300 tonnes (7 percent of world uranium resources)

-The world’s fourth largest uranium-producing country, Namibia comes in fifth for top uranium countries by reserves.
+The world’s third largest uranium-producing country, Namibia comes in fifth for top uranium countries by reserves.
 The African nation’s Langer Heinrich mine, owned by Paladin Energy (ASX:PDN,OTC Pink:PALAF), and Rössing mine, majority owned by Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO), are capable of producing 10 percent of the world’s uranium output.
 Significant Namibian deposits also include Trekkopje, near Rössing and owned by Orano (formerly Areva), and the world-class Husab uranium mine.

 The Namibian government is in favor of expanding the country’s uranium-mining industry.
 While there are no nuclear power plants in Namibia, there is some support for a national nuclear power industry.